Need help choosing,

 Manufacturer: | Via Fact |

-The eighteenth part of the Toulek in Czech Past was dedicated to the author Zdeněk Volný, especially Czech literary work in the interwar period.
-This twenty -year -old remains its peak period: after overcoming the depression of the horrors of the First World War, literature and art developed in a number of directions based on various artistic and political ideas of authors and individual literary groups.
-The so -called proletarian poetry, headed by Jiří Wolker, rushed out of the cruel postwar poverty.
-The opening of more promising life perspectives then stimulated the emergence of charming poetism and other directions, such as Surrealism.
-The book brings the stories of the greatest figures of interwar poetry and prose: the Nobel Prize winner Jaroslav Seifert, Vítězslav Nezval, Konstantin Biebl or Vladislav Vančura and also contains a chapter on contemporary fine arts.
-In the first two chapters, the text returns to the Czech decadent movement and its central characters, Jiří Karásek of Lvovice and Arnošt Procházka.
-The book brings neglected relations and facts that academic literary historiography is rather silent about, and brings various surprising contexts to light.
-It will entertain, but also serve as an attractive overview of interwar Czech literature, eg for the needs of grammar schools.
+Author Zdeněk Volný dedicated the eighteenth volume of A Wanderer through the Czech Past to Czech literary creation in the interwar period.
+This twenty-year period still remains its peak period: after overcoming the depression caused by the horrors of the First World War, literature and art developed in a number of directions based on different artistic and political ideas of authors and individual literary groups.
+The so-called proletarian poetry led by Jiří Wolker emerged from the severe post-war poverty.
+The opening of more promising life perspectives then stimulated the emergence of charming poeticism and other directions, such as surrealism.
+The book presents the stories of the greatest figures of interwar poetry and prose: Nobel Prize winner Jaroslav Seifert, Vítězslav Nezval, Konstantin Biebl or Vladislav Vančura, and also contains a chapter on contemporary art.
+In the first two chapters, the text also returns to the Czech decadent movement and its central figures, Jiří Karásk from Lvovice and Arnošt Procházko.
+The book brings to the surface neglected relationships and facts about which academic literary historiography is rather silent, and brings to light all kinds of surprising connections.
+It will entertain, but also serve as an attractively presented overview of interwar Czech literature, e.g. for the needs of grammar schools.